-- 1. be aged 16 or over; - 2. be able to demonstrate that they have a settled residence in Slough, or have been placed outside of the borough by the council, in the case of someone leaving prison (must have been in prison for at least 6 months) or care (must have been in the care of Slough Borough Council only), be about to move into Slough; those that have been placed in Slough by another borough must apply to their originating borough

-- 3. not have savings that can be relied upon to meet the need to which they are presenting; - 4.
-Have a reduction in income, for example the transition period of earning and claiming welfare benefits. - 5.
-Have not received, or be able eligible to receive help from other public funds for the same category. - 6. not be excluded from applying for public funds on the basis of immigration status; - 7.
-Neither the applicant or any member of their household should not have received an LWP award in the past 12 months, unless they can demonstrate significant exceptional need; - 8.
-Neither the applicant or any member of their household should not have been refused an LWP award for the same need in the past 12 months, unless they can demonstrate exceptional/changed circumstances; - 9. be without sufficient resources which would in turn cause serious risk to their own, or their family's health or safety or well being; - 10. or an award would support the council's objectives, e.g. providing travel costs for interviews which supports the Council's objective of assisting people into work
+- 1. be aged 16 or over; - 2. be able to demonstrate that they have a settled residence in Slough, or have been placed outside of the borough by the council, in the case of someone leaving prison (must have been in prison for at least 6 months) or care (must have been in the care of Slough Borough Council only), be about to move into Slough; those that have been placed in Slough by another borough must apply to their originating borough - 3. not have savings that can be relied upon to meet the need to which they are presenting; - 4. have a reduction in income, for example the transition period of earning and claiming welfare benefits. - 5. have not received, or be able/eligible to receive help from other public funds for the same category. - 6. not be excluded from applying for public funds on the basis of immigration status; - 7. not have received an LWP award in the past 12 months, unless they can demonstrate significant exceptional need (this also applies to any member of their household); - not have been refused an LWP award for the same need in the past 12 months, unless they can demonstrate exceptional/changed circumstances (this also applies to any member of their household); The above (7&8) does not include an award of food or food vouchers and gas or electricity funds, these can be applied for at any time - 10. be without sufficient resources which would in turn cause serious risk to their own, or their family's health or safety or well being; - 11. satisfy the criteria where an award would support the council's objectives, e.g. providing travel costs for interviews which supports the Council's objective of assisting people into work or